We are delighted to announce our new partnership with the Black Lion (Tikur Anbessa) Specialized Teaching Hospital in Addis Ababa, Ethiopia!

 There are several specialized hospitals in Ethiopia, including the new OMI partner hospital located in the capital city, Addis Ababa.
 As the largest hospital in Ethiopia, Black Lion is the main teaching center for both clinical and preclinical training of most disciplines.
 The institution also offers nationwide clinical services that are unavailable to other public or private institutions.

 East African Training Initiative

-The East African Training Initiative (EATI) is a 2-year fellowship program in pulmonary and critical care medicine at Black Lion Hospital.
+The East African Training Initiative (EATI) is a two year fellowship program in pulmonary and critical care medicine at Black Lion Hospital.
 The first year of the program is devoted to clinical care and procedural skills.
-Fellows gain clinical knowledge through lectures, conferences, daily inpatient and outpatient rounds, and procedure supervision by visiting.
+During visitations, fellows gain clinical knowledge through lectures, conferences, daily inpatient and outpatient rounds, and procedure supervision.
 In the second year, training in clinical research is added to ongoing clinical training.
 Before graduation, fellows must pass written and oral examinations and achieve high marks on faculty evaluations.
 Since its inception in 2013, EATI has made a tremendous impact in shaping the future of pulmonary and critical care medicine in Ethiopia.
 Founded by OMI faculty member Dr. Neil W. Schluger, the goal of the program is to gradually transfer full responsibility of leadership and medical training to the local partners over several years.

 OMI and Black Lion Partnership

 Dr. Schluger is also the main initiator of the OMI – Black Lion partnership.
 As a long-term OMI faculty member, he introduced the Black Lion Hospital team to the OMI team in Salzburg.
 The cooperation between these two institutions provides doctors in both locations with opportunities to make medical education more accessible.
 The OMI is glad to enable physicians from Ethiopia to participate in its medical programs and equip them with knowledge to improve healthcare delivery in their country.